ehrpg/lastdescent/docs/overview.md

 After a rise in space piracy, the ban on weapons on civilian weapons has been loosened.
 As of 2064 captain of a vessel can now obtain a right to arm his vessel from the IPA, as long as substantial risk of pirate attacks is present.

+The Ceres Amendment of 2070 banned the personal carry of fire arms on space stations.
+Local governments of space stations may however create exceptions to these rules, for example for police forces or military personnel.